aksashu000/Cowin_Vaccine_Notifier/README.md

 # Warning
 We will be using Cowin public API and it is advisable not to overwhelm the Cowin's system with lot of API calls as your IP may get blocked.

-# Cowin_Vaccine_Notifier
+# Cowin Vaccine Notifier
 Python(3.7) script to automate the notification of Cowin vaccine slots availability.
+You can schedule this script in Windows Task Scheduler or Crontab in Linux/Ubuntu systems.
+I will add information on how to schedule this on Amazon Web Services Cloud as soon as possible.

 # Pre requisite
 pip install twilio